 These are the codes you're familiar with.
 They look like this…

-If you're mailing a letter from Boston to Seattle, the postman in Massachusetts doesn't really care what the street address of the destination is.
+If you're mailing a letter from Boston to Seattle, the mail carrier in Massachusetts doesn't really care what the street address of the destination is.
 It's what you might call "outside his jurisdiction."
-He just needs to know which postman to send it to so that other postman can get it to that address.
+He just needs to know which mail carrier to send it to so the other carrier can get it to that address.

 A postal worker can only cover so much ground on a given day.
 And since the USPS has a standard of delivering in rain, sleet or snow, that rules out the possibility of doing the service of delivering in stages (some today, some tomorrow).
 That means that any given post office is only servicing what it can reach in a day.
 ZIP Codes reflect that.